GoldRenard/VRC-OSC-MediaController/README.md

-﻿# Windows Media OSC Controller for VRChat
+﻿# Windows Media OSC Controller and Gestures Indicator for VRChat

 ## What is this?

 This simple tray application allows you to automatically send OSC message to your VRChat Avatar representing current state of system-wide media playback and control the playback as well.

 It sends single `ToggleMusic` boolean parameter showing if anything is playing at the moment and updates it when state has changed.